The story from Beijing continues with a letter home and the Summer Palace.

-I have already on my postcards written some of the things I have done: The Great Wall, eaten Peking duck in a very merry drinking party with some Chinese and the two Danish girls.
+In my postcards I have already written some of the things I have done: The Great Wall, eaten Peking duck in a very merry drinking party with some Chinese and the two Danish girls.

 I have also seen the Great Hall of the People, which is huge and functions as China’s equivalent to the Norwegian Storting.
 I saw the corpse of Mao in his mausoleum.
 Both are situated on the Gate of Heavenly Peace, the Tiananmen Square, which is the largest square in the world.

 Yesterday on Monday I spent most of the day browsing (Norwegian daily) Aftenposten and various news telexes from the Foreign ministry at the embassy.
 Unfortunately I wasn’t guided around the building.
 Strangely no one came up to me, and there was no one to be seen.

 Later in the day I watched Chinese opera with a man from Bergen I met in my hotel: We left before it ended, as we found the music and song dreadful.
 But it is was an interesting and exciting experience nonetheless.

 Today I have walked around in the Forbidden City, a gigantic complex from the beginning of the 1600’s.
 Here the Ming and Qing emperors lived with their courts and their mandarins and rarely or never moved outside the walls.
 Of course the area was sealed off for the man in the street.
 As you can imagine the material abundance of the emperors is well reflected in the buildings and treasures found here.
 Very impressive.

 One of the few places the emperors left outside the walls was the Summer Palace some kilometres to the north.
 I am going there tomorrow.
 It is said to be top that palace as well, of course I might add.